spooky-oysters/Bangazon-Command-Line-Application/README.md

 ```

 ### Complete an order
 Completing an order means the customer is ready to pay.
 This menu allows the user to associate an order with a customer's payment type.
 This action closes an order in the Bangazon system.
-A closed order is an order which includes a paymentTypeId and a CompleteDate on it's database record.
+A closed order is an order which includes a paymentTypeId and a CompleteDate on its database record.

 A check on available inventory is made when an order is closed.
 Any items that are out of stock are automatically removed from the order.